fmaste/Haskell/doc/Lambda.md

 ## Relevance

+Functional programming languages extend pure λ-calculi with a variety of constructs that are indispensable for programming

 Functional languages are based on Lambda Calculus which can be explained in a few words and its grammar is just 3 lines.
 Adding (a lot) of syntactic sugar on top languages based on it can be built and benefit from years of research.